schappim/markdown2richtext/README.md

 `markdown2richtext.rb` is a simple Ruby script that takes your Markdown files and copies them as rich-formatted text (RTF) onto your macOS clipboard.
 It's perfect for quickly pasting your Markdown content into applications that support RTF like email clients, word processors, or other documentation tools.

-The motivation for this is to convert markdown provided by ChatGPT into rich text.
+I created this to transform markdown from ChatGPT into rich text.

 ## Prerequisites